Click the following links

 Students of Darrtown history may wish to note that the "McKee" farm is mentioned on the Schultz family page.
 The McKee property is believed to be the farm that was located northwest of the Kirk Mee I and Kirk Mee II homestead on North Main Street.

-For Darrtown historians, the photograph at the left and the one above are exciting and valuable in two ways:
+For Darrtown historians, the photograph at the right and the one above are exciting and valuable in two ways:

 Second, these photos seem to confirm oral history.
 Stories that older residents of Darrtown have relayed from their elders include the following: